-Senators seek Trump buy-in for prison sentencing reform bill
+Senators seek Trump backing for prison sentencing reform bill

 WASHINGTON (Reuters) - A bipartisan pair of U.S. Senators on Tuesday called on President Donald Trump to back a bill that would reduce prison sentences for non-violent offenders, despite staunch opposition by Attorney General Jeff Sessions.

-In a briefing with reporters, Senate Judiciary Committee Chairman Charles Grassley and Democratic Senator Dick Durbin said they believe they can muster enough support in the Senate to pass the bill, in rare bipartisan fashion.
+In a briefing with reporters, Senate Judiciary Committee Chairman Charles Grassley and Democratic Senator Dick Durbin said they believed they could muster enough support in the Senate to pass the bill, in rare bipartisan fashion.

 “This is an opportunity for the president to have a win,” Grassley told reporters.
 “It would help a lot if the president would engage on this very important issue.”